HPV and Genital warts

 It is generally recommended that young women have their first Pap test at age 21.
 Talk with your healthcare provider about your Pap test schedule.

 HPV is a very common virus, but most females with HPV do not get cervical cancer.
 Cervical cancer is slow-growing and usually takes years to come along.
 Regular Pap tests (ask your healthcare provider how often you should have yours) are important, though.

 What about HPV vaccines?

 There currently are two HPV vaccines available in the U.S., Gardasil® and Cervarix®.
 The vaccines can be used with females and males ages 9-26.
+Since the vaccine was first offered in 2007, studies have shown that HPV infection rates for the types of HPV the vaccine have dropped 56% in teenage girls ages 14-19.
+Vaccination can help protect both males and females from HPV.
 Here are some facts:

 - It is best to get vaccinated against HPV before you start having sex.